Windfisch/midikraken/documentation/firmware_upgrade/README.md

 ======================

 If a new firmware is released, you can easily upgrade your Midikraken to the most recent version via USB.
-First, download the firmware image from TODO, then follow the steps below depending on your operating system. **Do not unplug the device during the flash procedure or you might damage the firmware.**
+First, download the firmware image from [here](https://github.com/Windfisch/midikraken/releases), then follow the steps below depending on your operating system. **Do not unplug the device during the flash procedure or you might damage the firmware.**